Menditect/documentation/additional/01-howtos/use-menditect-extension.md

 - Select the "Menditect" sub menu.
 - Click on "Microflow Call Hierarchy".

-Mendix will open the Microflow Call Hierarchy tab and show all submicroflows called from the selected microflow, recursively.
+Mendix will open the Microflow Call Hierarchy tab and show all submicroflows called from the selected microflow, hierarchically.

 Double-click on any of the microflows in this tab, to open it in Studio Pro.